Model Configuration#

 template<typename ReturnType>

-ReturnType Utopia::get_as(const std::string &key, const DataIO::Config &node, ReturnType fallback)#
+ReturnType get_as(const std::string &key, const DataIO::Config &node, ReturnType fallback)#

 Like Utopia::get_as, but instead of KeyError, returns a fallback value.